Get the worry-free services and expert support you need to start your business in Maine today.

 Once you’ve chosen your business name, take care of the other logistics that help you open for business.
 You may need to file your business with the state of Maine as well as with the county clerk where your business is based.
 For entities such as corporations and LLCs, you’ll also register with Maine’s Division of Corporations.

 Your business will need a taxpayer ID.
-For a sole prop, this can be your social security number.
+For a sole proprietorship, this can be your social security number.
 An employer identification number, or EIN, from the IRS, is required for other entities and can be a good idea for sole props too, especially if your business has employees.
-In addition to paying taxes, you’ll use your taxpayer ID for opening bank accounts or managing state or local filings.
+In addition to paying taxes, you’ll use your taxpayer ID for opening business bank accounts or managing state or local filings.

 Licensing requirements vary by county and municipality.
 Call Maine’s Business Answers program at 1-800-872-3838 to discuss what business licenses you may need to apply for.